Joseph Danks: First trial

 In March 1988, Joseph Danks was asked by the prosecutor's office to accept a plea deal, but he refused.
-During his trial, he was kept in the Men's Central County Jail, where he displayed signs of paranoia and a tendency to espouse conspiracy theories surrounding his detainment: he complained that his prison food was poisoned and was confident that famous actor Burt Reynolds and TV host Johnny Carson were with him in the jail cell, defecating in his food.
+During his trial, he was kept in the Men's Central County Jail, where he displayed signs of paranoia and a tendency to espouse conspiracy theories surrounding his detainment: he complained that his prison food was poisoned and was confident that actor Burt Reynolds and TV host Johnny Carson were with him in the jail cell, defecating in his food.
 He accused the administration of psychologically manipulating him through music broadcast on the prison camera.
 He constantly kept his cell tidy, brushing his teeth on average six to ten times daily.
 In one of the court hearings, he attacked his lawyer Larry Rivetz with a makeshift knife made from a toothbrush and razorblades, inflicting a superficial wound on him.
-In December of that year, on the advice of his lawyer, he accepted the plea deal in exchange for the removal of the death sentence, based on which on December 23, 1988, he was convicted of the six murders and sentenced to life imprisonment with a chance of parole after 156 years.
+In December of that year, on the advice of his lawyer, he accepted a plea deal in exchange for the removal of the death sentence On December 23, 1988, he was convicted of the six murders and sentenced to life imprisonment with a chance of parole after 156 years.

 Due to his worsening mental health, Danks was transferred to Atascadero State Hospital, where he remained from June 1989 to March 1990.
 While housed there, he was diagnosed with paranoid schizophrenia and antisocial personality disorder following a psychiatric evaluation.
 When he took an IQ test, he scored a total of 106 points.
 Danks also underwent a neurological examination for a suspected cyst in his brain; however, no such thing was found.
-After undergoing treatment, his mental state improved, due to which he was transferred out of the hospital on August 23, 1990, to serve his life sentence at the California Correctional Institution in Tehachapi.
+After undergoing treatment, his mental state improved, and he was transferred out of the hospital on August 23, 1990, to serve his life sentence at the California Correctional Institution in Tehachapi.